Incoming Exchange Students

 Once your complete application has been received, our Exchange Coordinator will mail you the necessary documents for your visa application to study in the United States.
 You should expect to receive your packet of materials within two months of our receiving your complete application.

 Exchange students will review courses from the online class schedule prior to application.
 Course selections are not guaranteed, though effort is made to accommodate specific course requests.
 Students will meet with an Academic Advisor during the Orientation prior to the beginning of classes.
-It is STRONGLY recommended that Exchange Students provide at least 8 (eight) courses of interest on their application.
-When you are ready to review the course options for your semester at Rhodes, email the Exchange Coordinator to request specific instructions.
+Exchange Students must provide a minimum of 6 (six) courses of interest on their application.

 Final grades will be sent to your home institution on your official transcript following the end of the semester.* Students can expect to find the following symbols on their transcript, indicating the official record of their academic work at Rhodes: